Ignatius L. Donnelly: Political and literary career

-Donnelly entered politics, this time as a Republican, with two unsuccessful campaigns for the state legislature (1857, 1858).
-Though he was not elected, Donnelly was recognized as a highly effective political speaker, which led to a successful campaign for lieutenant governor, which he held from 1860 to 1863.
+Donnelly entered politics, now a Republican, with two unsuccessful campaigns for the state legislature (1857, 1858).
+Despite not being elected, Donnelly was recognized as a highly effective political speaker, which led to a successful campaign for lieutenant governor, a position he held from 1860 to 1863.
 He was a Radical Republican Congressman from Minnesota in the 38th, 39th, and 40th congresses, (1863–1869), a state senator from 1874 to 1878 and 1891–1894 and a state representative from 1887 to 1888 and 1897–1898.
 As a legislator, he advocated extending the powers of the Freedmen's Bureau to provide education for freedmen so that they could protect themselves once the bureau was withdrawn.
 Donnelly was also an early supporter of women's suffrage.
 After leaving the Minnesota State Senate in 1878, he returned to his law practice and writing.

 In 1877, Donnelly spoke at a meeting of 10,000 people where he read his preamble to the People's Party conference platform.
 The document of 12 short paragraphs, as altered slightly for the first nominating convention in Omaha that July, was the pithiest and soon became the most widely circulated statement of the Populist credo.
-Donnelly talked about the corruption of politics and voting, newspapers giving out false and biased material, and how the Populists needed to take back the country that was their own.
+Donnelly discussed corruption within politics and voting, and newspapers that distributed false and biased material.
+He stressed that Populists needed to take back their own country.

 In 1882, he published Atlantis: The Antediluvian World, his best-known work.
 It details theories concerning the mythical lost continent of Atlantis.
 The book sold well and is widely credited with initiating the theme of Atlantis as an antediluvian civilization that became such a feature of popular literature during the 20th century and contributed to the emergence of Mayanism.
-Donnelly suggested that Atlantis, whose story was told by Plato in the dialogues of Timaeus and Critias, had been destroyed during the same event remembered in the Bible as the Great Flood.
-He cited research on the ancient Maya civilization by Charles Étienne Brasseur de Bourbourg and Augustus Le Plongeon, claiming that it had been the place of a common origin of ancient civilizations in Africa, especially ancient Egypt, Europe, and the Americas.
+Donnelly suggested that Atlantis, whose story was told by Plato in the dialogues Timaeus and Critias, had been destroyed during the event remembered in the Bible as the Great Flood.
+He cited research on the ancient Maya civilization by Charles Étienne Brasseur de Bourbourg and Augustus Le Plongeon, claiming that Atlantis had been the common origin of ancient civilizations in Africa (especially ancient Egypt), Europe, and the Americas.
 He also thought that it had been the original home of an Aryan race whose red-haired, blue-eyed descendants could be found in Ireland.
-Donnelly wrote that Ireland was the Garden of Phoebus (Hyperborea) of the Western mythologists.
+Donnelly wrote that Ireland was the "Garden of Phoebus" (Hyperborea) of the Western mythologists.

-A year after Atlantis, he published Ragnarok: The Age of Fire and Gravel, in which he expounded his belief that the Flood, as well as the destruction of Atlantis and the extinction of the mammoth, had been brought about by the near-collision of the earth with a massive comet.
+A year after Atlantis, he published Ragnarok: The Age of Fire and Gravel, in which he expounded his belief that the Flood, as well as the destruction of Atlantis and the extinction of the mammoth, had been brought about by the near-collision of the Earth with a massive comet.
 This book also sold well, and both books seem to have had an important influence on the development of Immanuel Velikovsky's controversial ideas half a century later.